sarahrevilla/sarahrevilla.github.io/index.markdown

 ## About

-I am a 1st year PhD student in Hispanic Studies at UBC, where I am supervised by Dr. Tamara Mitchell.
+I am a PhD student in Hispanic Studies at UBC, where I am supervised by Dr. Tamara Mitchell.
 My most recent research centers around gendered violence in Mexico, specifically feminicidio, and the affects engendered between